Foodle Club

 This is how I like to serve these recipes:

-Chicken paprikash on a white plate with rice smothered in gravy.
+Chicken paprikash on a white plate with noodles, vegetables and lots of gravy.

 Close up of a slice of paprika chicken pie on a white plate with beans and carrots.